jmatth/jmatth.github.com/source/about/index.md

 sharing: true
 footer: false
 ---
-Hi, my name is Josh Matthews, and I am a junior studying computer science at [Rutgers University](http://rutgers.edu).
+Hi, my name is Josh Matthews, and I am a senior studying computer science at [Rutgers University](http://rutgers.edu).

-I am a currently employed as a student systems programmer at [Open System Solutions](http://oss.rutgers.edu), where I have worked on a variety of projects ranging from web design and development to systems programming.
-I have also done several independent projects at a number of hackathons.
+I am a currently employed as a student systems programmer at [Open System Solutions](http://oss.rutgers.edu), where I work on a variety of projects ranging from web design and development to system administration.
+Over the summer I interned at [Twilio](http://twilio.com) as an engineer on the platform team.
+The previous summer I interned at [Bitly](http://bit.ly) as part of the [HackNY Fellows Program](http://apply.hackny.org), where I worked on the backend engineering team.

 Listed below are a few of the projects I have worked on, with links to the code where available, and my full résumé is available [here](/resume.pdf).